hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialPlannedIntervention-intro.md

 CarePlan:extension.relevantHistory makes it possible to track earlierssignificant versions of the PlannedIntervention.

+CarePlan:extension.municipalityCaseNumber is a relation to the municipality case (Sag).
+The officialCaseIdentifier uses an official http-adress and uuid to relate to a municipality case (Rammearkitektur: Sag.ID).
+The municipalitySpecificCaseIdentifier uses a municipality specific ID as a value, and a relates to the organization that owns this caseIdentifier(Rammearkitektur Sag.Sagsnummer og Sag.ejer Sagsaktør).

 ### Conversions between Danish information model and FHIR-profile

 Nedenstående tabel oversætter mellem de attributter der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificere hvilke af FHIR-profilens atributter der skal bruges til specifikation af indholdet